Meet the A&D artists, designers, and mentors

 About Tony Holmquist

-Tony Holmquist is currently Associate Professor and Chair of the Department of Art & Design at Fort Lewis College.
+Tony Holmquist is currently an Associate Professor and Chair of the Department of Art & Design at Fort Lewis College.
 He joined the college in 2010 from the University of Maine, Farmington, where he was a Lecturer.
-Tony’s work utilizes the processes of printmaking (traditional, digital, and hybrid techniques), incorporates principles of rhythm through a musical visual vocabulary, and explores concepts of memory/impermanence.
+Tony’s work utilizes printmaking processes (traditional, digital, and hybrid techniques), incorporates principles of rhythm through a musical visual vocabulary, and explores concepts of memory/impermanence.

 Mr. Holmquist is also a professional musician who researches and interprets old-time music through the fiddle, banjo, mandolin, and guitar.
 He won first place in the banjo competitions at the Santa Fe Bluegrass and Old-Time Festival and the Central Rockies Old-Time Music Festival (CROMA).